-Traversing speed of the tool in mm/min for side and floor finishing
+Traversing speed of the tool in mm/min for side and floor finishing Input: 0...99999.999 or FAUTO, FU, FZ

 Distance between tool tip and workpiece surface.
 This value has an incremental effect.

 Coordinate on the workpiece surface referenced to the active datum.
 This value has an absolute effect.